 The Western Cape is known for its natural beauty, pristine coastal stretches, its amazing beaches and epic seaside towns.
-So whether you're looking to escape the cold in your home country during the winter, or are simply in need of some sand and sun, here are some of the best seaside spots to spend your vacation in the Western Cape.
+So whether you're looking to escape the cold in your home country, or are simply in need of some sand and sun, here are some of the best seaside spots to spend your vacation in the Western Cape.
 The best part?
 It's a stunning destination whether you visit in summer or winter!

 What to expect: The charming coastal village of Pringle Bay is just 85km outside of Cape Town, located on the famous Whale Route.
 The pristine white beach is definitely a calling card.
 But there is also a small, warm-water lagoon where the Buffels River enters the sea.
 The village itself is surrounded by mountains, overlooks the ocean and is part of the World Biosphere Reserve.
 This means you will find few other areas as naturally beautiful and free of expansive development.
 The village has eight restaurants to choose from and plenty of activities on offer, including water sports, hiking trails, a vibrant penguin colony and more.

 What to expect: Just 90-minutes outside of Cape Town, on the Cape West Coast, you will find the seaside village of Paternoster – the perfect coastal getaway.
 Quaint and unspoilt, Paternoster has a few restaurants, a lodge, a hotel and loads of accommodation establishments offering typical Western Cape hospitality and spectacular views.
 On the water, you can kayak, kite surf, go whale watching and spot some dolphins.
 July to September is the peak calving season for whales, which means these are the best months to guarantee opportunities to spot the worlds’ biggest mammal, either from up close in a boat or from the coastline.